 Why Is This Issue Important?

 The Idaho Conservation League understands the important service that railroads provide to communities up and down the rail line.
 In fact, transporting goods like corn, grain and manufactured products generally creates less greenhouse gas emissions than transporting those same goods by truck.
-But transporting coal, oil and other volatile and toxic materials is not worth risking public safety and the health of our environment.
+But ICL doesn’t believe that transporting coal, oil and other volatile and toxic materials is worth risking public safety and the health of our environment.

 Just this year, North Idaho was subjected to several near misses in which trains, thankfully carrying grain or corn, spectacularly derailed.
 Had any of these trains been carrying coal or oil, the results could have been devastating.
 The most recent accident occurred earlier this month when 25 BNSF train cars derailed on a mild section of rail just south of Sandpoint and adjacent to Interstate 95.
 Piles of dumped corn still litter the accident site.
 But the relatively low consequence of this derailment is cold comfort considering what could have happened had the trains been full of oil and derailed in town or over the lake.